pawal/torrent-tracker/README.md

  1  files,flags,flags.min_request_interval
 ```

 18 clusters over 60 of 299 trackers on the seed list.
-The coverage is thin on
-purpose: UDP endpoints disclose nothing, and only live HTTP ones answer at all,
-so this is a sample of one transport rather than a census.

-The two kinds of evidence are not worth the same, so which one a signature is
-gets recorded alongside it.
-A **failure text** is a literal lifted from somebody's
-source and points at one implementation.
-A **reply shape** is only the keys the
-answer happened to carry, and some of those follow the peers a tracker has to
-report rather than the software: `peers6` appears only when there was an IPv6
-peer to list, and one tracker in the live registry answered with `peers6` and no
-`peers` at all.
-Grouping the two alike split a single implementation across ten
-rows and let a tracker drift between them from one pass to the next.

-So shapes are grouped with their conditional keys — `peers`, `peers6`,
-`downloaded`, `min interval`, `warning message`, `external ip`, `tracker id` —
-dropped, which folded those ten rows into one; failure texts are grouped
-verbatim.
-The raw signatures are kept and listed as the cluster's variants, so a
-fold can be inspected instead of trusted.
-Rows recorded before the kind was
-tracked have none, and group by their raw signature until the next pass.

-The raw signature is what gets stored.
-Naming a cluster is a guess, and a guess
-written into history cannot be corrected, so the mapping from signature to a
-name like `opentracker` lives in `software` in `web/src/lib/api.js` and is
-applied at render time — extend it there and every stored row is reinterpreted.
-Anything unnamed displays as its signature, which still groups correctly.

-A tracker that can answer the question asked has no reason to say who it is: the
-reply is the same handful of BEP 3 keys whoever wrote it.
-Implementations write
-their own words when they *refuse* something, so a live tracker that has offered
-nothing but a shape is asked once more for an announce with the `info_hash` left
-out.
-Of 30 names that were shape-only in the live registry, 17 disclosed a
-literal when asked, 16 endpoints of them sharing one — a cluster that had been
-scattered across several shape rows.
-The extra request is skipped for anything
-already named, and whatever it draws cannot change the verdict: only the
-fingerprint is taken from it.

-Two things stop a live HTTP tracker from being identified, and both are handled.
-Some answer scrape with their whole table rather than the `info_hash` asked
-about — one observed reply was 53MB — so only a prefix is ever read and the
-fingerprint has to survive being cut off mid-dictionary; the keys that arrived
-are kept and the rest is discarded.
-And every scrape reply opens with the same
-`files` key, so a scrape whose shape amounts to nothing more than that is not an
-identification: announce is asked as well, without letting the answer overturn
-the verdict scrape already established.

-The `Server` header is captured alongside, but it names the front end rather
-than the tracker: nginx and Cloudflare overwrite whatever the tracker set.

-A tracker's software shows once on its page, breaking out per endpoint only
-when they disagree, and aggregates under "By tracker software" on the networks
-page.
-It is an inference, not a measurement, so it renders in the muted style
-`parked` and `rolling` use rather than joining the status colours.

-`poll` probes straight after collecting, so a one-shot run works from the
-addresses it just found.
-Under `serve` the two run on separate clocks
-(`--probe-interval`, default 6h, against an hourly collection): probing is
-several requests per tracker and far more visible to the operator than a DNS
-query, so it does not belong on the same schedule. `--probe=false` skips it.
+Thin on purpose: UDP
+endpoints disclose nothing and only live HTTP ones answer, so this is a sample of
+one transport rather than a census.

+**Failure texts and reply shapes are not worth the same**, so which kind a
+signature is gets recorded with it.
+A failure text is a literal from somebody's
+source; a shape is only the keys the answer happened to carry, some of which
+follow the peers a tracker has to report rather than the software.
+So shapes
+group with their conditional keys dropped (`peers`, `peers6`, `downloaded`,
+`min interval`, `warning message`, `external ip`, `tracker id`), which folded
+ten rows into one, while failure texts group verbatim.
+Raw signatures are kept
+as the cluster's variants, so a fold can be inspected.

+**Names are applied at render time**, since a guess written into history cannot
+be corrected.
+The signature is stored and the mapping to a name like
+`opentracker` lives in `software` in `web/src/lib/api.js`: extend it there and
+every stored row is reinterpreted.
+Anything unnamed displays as its signature.

+**A shape-only tracker is asked once more**, for an announce with the
+`info_hash` left out, since implementations write their own words when they
+*refuse* something.
+Of 30 shape-only names, 17 disclosed a literal.
+The request
+is skipped for anything already named and cannot change the verdict.

+Two edges are handled.
+Only a prefix of a reply is ever read, so a tracker that
+answers scrape with its whole table — one reply was 53MB — still yields a
+fingerprint from a dictionary cut off mid-way.
+And every scrape reply opens with
+`files`, so a shape amounting to nothing more asks announce as well.

+The `Server` header is captured alongside but names the front end: nginx and
+Cloudflare overwrite whatever the tracker set.

+Software shows on a tracker's page, per endpoint only when they disagree, and
+aggregates under "By tracker software" on the networks page.
+It is an inference,
+so it renders in the muted style `parked` and `rolling` use.

 ## Address enrichment

 Every observed address is annotated with its origin AS, the RIR that allocated
-the prefix, and its location, so you can see when a new address also means a new
+the prefix, and its location, so a new address that is also a new network shows
-network.
-There are three sources, and each can be switched on or off on its own:
+as one.
+Three sources, each switchable on its own:

 | Source | Gives | Cost |
 | --- | --- | --- |